lundjohan/chess-engine/README.md

 This will end up being a client.
 Why writing a client when there exists Xboard etc?
 Well I want to create my engine incrementally, so it makes sense.

+The client should incrementally implement the Universal Chess Interface (UCI) protocol.